POPULATION

 Employees become entitled to annual leave after a year of service.
 Annual leave is based on tenure at work and paid in advance, as basic salary:

 The Bahamian labor code grants employees who have worked for at least 6 months with the same employer the right to paid sick leave of 1 week per year if they are unable to work due to an illness.
-Sick leave cannot be rolled over or claimed in cash if it is not used within a period of 12 months.
+Sick leave cannot be rolled over or claimed in cash if it is not used within a year.
 Employees are required to produce a medical certificate when the sick leave lasts longer than 1 day.

 An employer may, on processing a claim for sick leave by an employee, require such employee to be examined by an independent physician and may refuse such leave if the physician is of the opinion that the employee is fit for work.